 And that’s basically what has happened.
 Grape Nuts stopped adding vitamins A, D, B12, and B2.
 Cheerios stopped adding B2.
 Popular organic brands Barbara’s and Cascadian Farms used to add vitamins and minerals, but don’t appear to fortify any of their cereals anymore.
 What is great about cereal is that it’s an easy, tasty way to get lots of important vitamins.
 Given these changes, aren’t they now just empty calories?
 I don’t see the point.

 Personally, I don’t eat much cereal.
-But up until recently, my mornings began with Vega One smoothies, which were very nicely fortified with a helpful (but not too excessive) 50% of the daily values of B12, zinc, iodine, iron, D and calcium.
-Unfortunately, that’s not the case anymore and I no longer buy the product.
+Up until recently, my mornings began with Vega One smoothies.
+That’s not the case anymore and I no longer buy the product.
 Like these other companies, Vega recently reformulated a bunch of their products because—you guessed it—they signed onto the non-GMO pledge.
 So, while their Vega One shakes now boast the Non-GMO Project Verified label, they have no zinc at all, and 25% less iron, 30% less calcium, 35% less B12, and 46% less iodine.